ThUnD3r-Gr33n/Slixfeed/README.md

 ### Usage

-- Start a chat with the bot and follow it instructions.
+- Add the bot to contact list and follow it instructions.
 - Send command `help` or `commands` for a list of commands.

 ## Roadmap